 It is highly recommended that payments to renew a MLO license endorsement are submitted by credit card.
 Paying renewal fees by check/ACH may cause unnecessary delays in the processing of a MLO license endorsement renewal.

 Additional information regarding the MLO renewal process can be found on the NMLS Web site.

 Filing Requirements for Licensees who conduct Residential Mortgage Loan Activities

-All licensees must report to the Department of Real Estate if they make, arrange, or service loans secured by residential property, 1 to 4 units, under the authority of a Department of Real Estate license.
+All licensees must report to the Bureau of Real Estate if they make, arrange, or service loans secured by residential property, 1 to 4 units, under the authority of a Bureau of Real Estate license.
 The report must be made within 30 days of commencing activity and must be completed online using Form RE 866 - Mortgage Loan Activity Notification.